 Over and over and over…crying, praying, crying some more.
 I spent the whole day doing this.

-After the initial shock (and boy oh boy….what a SHOCK) we figured out it must have happened right before Christmas, maybe even on Christmas Eve.
-And I knew then my prayers had been heard and answered.
+After the initial shock (and boy oh boy…what a SHOCK) we figured out it must have happened right before Christmas, maybe even on Christmas Eve.
+I knew then my prayers (or my intent) had been heard and answered.
 Certainly not in the way I expected - but rarely are prayers answered the way we expect.

 On the September night I went into labor, there was a freak electrical storm.
 Thunder and lightning, unseasonal for California, announced Evan's entrance into the world.
 I always tell him he rode into town on a lightning bolt.